convincedcoder/convincedcoder.github.io-source/_drafts/DONE-Lambda-expressions-Java.md

 There are also several other interfaces in the Java standard library which are functional interfaces.
 Examples are `java.util.Comparator`, which we saw above, and `java.lang.Runnable`.
 These specific ones are also marked with `@FunctionalInterface`, but note that that is not required to make an interface an actual interface.
 Any interface with a single abstract method is a functional interface.
 The only thing the `@FunctionalInterface` annotation does is that it makes this explicit (also in generated documentation) and causes the compiler to check if there is indeed only a single abstract method.

 Although it is considered good practice to use existing functional interfaces where possible, you can also define your own functional interfaces.
 This is mostly useful if you need to accept lambda expressions with some uncommon signature.
 An example of this is an expression taking two `int` values and returning an instance of a custom `Color` class.
 You could in principle use the `BiFunction<Integer, Integer, Color>` interface, but you can avoid automatic boxing ad unboxing between `int` and `Integer` by specifying your own function interface.
 Another use case could be an expression taking a String and potentially throwing a checked exception, which should then be declared on the abstract method of the functional interface.
+If you create a custom functional interface, don't forget to mark it using the `@FunctionalInterface` annotation.

 ## Lambda expression scope